utra-robosoccer/frasa/README.md

 pip install rl_zoo3
 ```

-Then, you can install frasa-env from source using the following commands:
+Then, you can install frasa-env from source using the following command:

 ```
 pip install -e .